FlowFX/flowfx.de/pages/resume.md

     This was a super interesting collaboration between lawyers, designers, and me as the developer.
 While the product never went anywhere, you can still find the designs in my friend [Angélica Ramos's portfolio](https://angelica-ramos.com/portfolio/lexa/).

+    Coolest story to tell: How I tested the LaTeX templates for legal documents using pytest.

 - _Sep 2013 - Jul 2014:_ **Bartender at the [Ganter brewery experience](https://www.ganter-brauerlebnis.de/), Freiburg.**
   Learned to draw the perfect beer.